 Lead Mines at Van Stadens

 That afternoon, Lichtenstein returned to Riet River & the homestead of Muller.
 Here they were assailed by a group of itinerant Xhosas requesting brandy and tobacco.
-These bands of peripatetic Xhosas, were an annoyance not merely their soliciting behaviour but due to the fact that they would kill large quantities of game not for food but for sport.
+These bands of peripatetic Xhosas, were an annoyance not merely because of their solicitious behaviour but due to the fact that they would kill large quantities of game not for food but for sport.

 Arrival in Algoa Bay